anthonychu/python-durable-preview/README.md

 This creates a function in a folder named *DurableFunctionsOrchestrator*.
 In the folder, you'll find a `function.json` file that contains metadata describing the function.

 You'll also find the function in `__init__.py`.
 An orchestrator is a Python generator function that describes how activity functions are called.

+> You may be prompted to install a linter and/or enable IntelliCode.
+Neither of these are required for this tutorial, but you may click *Install* and *Enable it and Reload Window*, respectively, if you wish.
+> ![Prompts][.devcontainer/meda/prompts.png]

 #### Activity function